Mark Neville: Life and work

 In 2012 The New York Times Magazine commissioned Neville to make the photo essay Here is London, which examined wealth inequality in the capital, and which they subsequently nominated for The Pulitzer Prize.
 In 2016 Steidl published the first commercially available book on Neville's activist book practice.
 Fancy Pictures includes work from six of Neville's projects with an interview between David Campany and Neville and was shortlisted for the 2017 Paris Photo–Aperture Foundation PhotoBook Awards PhotoBook of the Year.

 Neville’s 2017 project Child’s Play continued his investigation into mental health issues by examining the importance of play in personal development.
 Neville’s project made a link between the closures of adventure playgrounds in Britain’s urban areas and a drastic rise in cases of depression and anxiety among young people and children.
+Neville feels that taking and exhibiting photographs is not enough in these instances, the images have to be shared in a way that actually makes a difference.

 Begun June 2016 on the day Britain voted to leave the European Union Neville's Parade book project was commissioned by GwinZegal Centre of Art, in the town of Guingamp, France.
 Disgusted by the outcome of the Brexit vote, Neville decided to examine what community meant in Brittany ('Little Britain’), as a mirror to his own native country.

 For many years, Neville lived and worked in London.
-In October 2020, he moved to Kyiv in the Ukraine.
+In October 2020, he moved to Kyiv in Ukraine.